Crystallographic defects in diamond: B-nitrogen center

 There is a general consensus that B center (sometimes called B1) consists of a carbon vacancy surrounded by four nitrogen atoms substituting for carbon atoms.
 This model is consistent with other experimental results, but there is no direct spectroscopic data corroborating it.
 Diamonds where most nitrogen forms B centers are rare and are classed as type IaB; most gem diamonds contain a mixture of A and B centers, together with N3 centers.

 Similar to the A centers, B centers do not induce color, and no UV or visible absorption can be attributed to the B centers.
 Early assignment of the N9 absorption system to the B center have been disproven later.
 The B center has a characteristic IR absorption spectrum (see the infrared absorption picture above) with a sharp peak at 1332 cm−1 and a broader feature at 1280 cm−1.
 The latter is routinely used to estimate the nitrogen concentration in the B form.

-Note that many optical peaks in diamond accidentally have similar spectral positions, which causes much confusion among gemologists.
+Many optical peaks in diamond accidentally have similar spectral positions, which causes much confusion among gemologists.
 Spectroscopists use the whole spectrum rather than one peak for defect identification and consider the history of the growth and processing of individual diamond.